Friday, November 2, 2012

 The top picture is my spot.
 The bottom picture is where the other two camp hosts would be if there were three camp hosts in this loop.

-I spent December 2010, September 2011, and June 2012 at Ocean City State Park in Ocean Shores, WA.
+I have hosted here four times.
 This is a great park on the Washington State coastline and is open year round for camping.
 There are four loops, but during winter, only two loops are open.
 The picture above is the road through one of the loops.
 The other two loops were flooded.
 During December it rains a lot.
 The Ranger told me that about 40% of their business during winter is winter time activities, especially clam digging.
 The first weekend I was here, I was surprised at the number of people who came to clam dig!

 DECEMBER 2010: Temperatures are in the 40's/50's.
 This is a FUN time to camp host!
 It might be BRISK out there in 40 degree temperatures, but this is a way to REALLY be RVing and see to what extremes you can do in your RV!
 I was there through Christmas and New Years.